The research partnership iCity: Intelligent city, one of ten innovation partnerships funded by the FH-Impuls programme, is dedicated to this question.

 Through transdisciplinary cooperation between researchers at the HFT and key players from the practical side of the Stuttgart Metropolitan Region, innovative methods, services and products are being developed in 17 projects at the HFT and 3 SME projects, which make a visible contribution to the transformation of the urban energy system and sustainable urban development.
 In the long term, new projects are initiated which have an effect that extends beyond the Stuttgart Metropolitan Region.
 A broad-based advisory board promotes multiplication and networking in key areas of politics, business, society and science.

 The partnership is working to establish itself in the state as an innovation hub in the field of the liveable, intelligent and sustainable city (LIS city) of the future.
 The Innovation Hub conducts research on innovations and their inter- and transdisciplinary development in the context of sustainable urban development.

-The partnership includes a project management under the leadership of the project director Dr. Dirk Pietruschka, a highly qualified advisory board, a steering committee and an internal steering committee consisting of the rector Prof. Rainer Franke, the prorector for science and research Prof. Dr. Wolfgang Huep and the project director.
+The partnership includes a project management under the leadership of the project director Dr. Dirk Pietruschka, a highly qualified advisory board, a steering committee and an internal steering committee consisting of the HFT president Prof. Katja Rade, the HFT vice-president for science and research Prof. Dr. Wolfgang Huep and the project director.
 In addition, the project is supported by a partnership spokesperson each from the HFT, Prof. Dr. Wolfgang Huep, and from industry, Werner Steiner (Robert Bosch GmbH), who present their respective interests to the outside world in the spirit of the partnership.